rupeshpjadhav/Selenium_Project/README.md

 3. Excel utility is handled
 4. Selenium Grid with standalone as well as hub-node using docker
 5. Cross browser and parallel testing using TestNG
+6. Added maven plugins for execution from pom.xml - maven-compiler-plugin and maven-surefire-plugin